Brian-Moser/diwa/README.md

-# diwa
-Waving Goodbye to Low-Res: A Diffusion-Wavelet Approach for Image Super-Resolution
+# Waving Goodbye to Low-Res: A Diffusion-Wavelet Approach for Image Super-Resolution